 The Aquatic Science MSc is run by UCL Geography which enjoys an outstanding international reputation for its aquatic environmental research and teaching.
 The degree has a strong emphasis on field working and on the aquisition of key practical skills with three major residential classes to the North Norfolk Coast, Scottish Highlands and Dorset.

-The programme is taught by world-leading researchers specialising in Recent Environmental Change and Biodiversity and Environmental Modelling and Observation which has specialist input from the Thames Estuary Partnership
+The programme is taught by world-leading researchers specialising in Recent Environmental Change and Biodiversity and Environmental Modelling and Observation and has specialist input from the Thames Estuary Partnership

-Speakers from environmental organisations including the UK Environment Agency, the Rivers Trusts, Wildfowl and Wetlands Trust, the UK Wildlife Trusts, National Trust and Natural England lecture on the programme and take part in fieldwork.
-By bringing together students, researchers and practitioners, a vibrant and informal academic environment is created encouraging mutual discovery and ongoing debate.
+Speakers from environmental organisations including the Environment Agency, the Rivers Trusts, Wildfowl and Wetlands Trust, the UK Wildlife Trusts, National Trust and Natural England lecture on the programme and take part in fieldwork.
+The course also has a great network of past students who keep in touch with the current student cohort as part of re-union and course events.
+By bringing together students (present and past), researchers and practitioners, a vibrant and informal academic environment is created encouraging mutual discovery and ongoing debate.

 Qualification and course duration